ncase/nutshell/README.md

 That said, I'm accepting two kinds of Pull Requests! **1) Bug fixes, and 2) Translations**.

 Bug fixes are self-explanatory.
 Translations are slightly harder.

+### On translating:

 In the `nutshell.js` file, there's a JSON object containing all of Nutshell's English text:

 ```
 Nutshell.language = {